 Furnace Making Banging Noise

-Your ductwork can also create banging sounds when your furnace starts, because the metal is expanding and contracting.
+Your ductwork can also produce banging sounds when your furnace turns on, as the metal is expanding and contracting.

 Furnace Making Humming or Buzzing Noise

 If your furnace is buzzing or humming, it’s a symptom there’s electrical troubles.
 This is most usually seen with a dying blower fan motor, which will create a loud buzzing noise when your furnace turns on.
 It could also mean there’s a problem with the capacitor or transformer.
 All three of these troubles need assistance from a skilled heating and cooling company like Phelps Heating & Cooling, Inc..